Gunjan-Goyal/Gunjan-Goyal/README.md

 ## 🚀 About Me

-- 🎓 Final-year student at IGDTUW.
+- 🎓 Recent Graduate from IGDTUW.
-- 💡 Passionate about automating systems using Machine Learning, AI, and IoT.
+- 💡 Passionate about automating systems using Machine Learning, AI, and DS.
-- 🔍 Currently working on a context-aware adaptive wheelchair that integrates AI & IoT for intelligent road navigation.
+- 🔍 Currently working on a Reinforcement Learning porject.
 - 👯 I’m looking to collaborate on AI driven projects that make an impact.

 ---